-We received an inventory housing list of 33 rental units provided by the College.
+We received an inventory housing list of 39 rental units provided by the College.
 We reviewed all property rental documents and examined the details within each of the rental properties that support and approve the leasing transaction process.
-We sighted 28 rental properties and 4 vacant lots where houses were demolished, to verify existence.
-We will sight the Enid property at a later date.
+We verified rental property payments were paid timely and that tenants were current.
+For any noncurrent tenants we verified correspondence was remitted to the tenants.